boneill02/sreader/README.md

 ## Configuration

-`sreader` can load color schemes through a config file located at `~/.config/sreader/config.toml`.
+`sreader` can load settings through a config file located at `~/.config/sreader/config.toml`.
 See [config_example.toml](config_example.toml) for an example.

+A config file with the URL list must be present before running `sreader`.

 If `Player` or `Browser` are not set in your `config.toml`, `sreader` will use your `$PLAYER` and `$BROWSER` environment variables as fallbacks.
 If those